NYC Frontline Climate Week

 The Dangers of Geoengineering

-Explore the extraordinary risks associated with geoengineering technologies in this expert-led panel, which includes Panganga Pungowiyi, the Climate Geoengineering Organizer of Indigenous Environmental Network.
-Learn about the latest science and politics behind solar and marine geoengineering and the potential dangers they pose.
+This workshop explored the extraordinary risks associated with geoengineering technologies.
+Panganga Pungowiyi, the Climate Geoengineering Organizer of Indigenous Environmental Network was part of the expert panel to discuss the latest science and politics behind solar and marine geoengineering and the potential dangers they pose.

 Tuesday